patevs/old_blog/_posts/2017-12-02-command-line.md

 `rd x` : remove/delete directory x if it’s empty<br>
 `ren x y` : rename file x to y<br>
 `time` : change the time<br>
-`file` : display the contents of the file ‘file’ (displays file contents in console) `file |more` : display the contents one line at a time
+`file` : display the contents of the file ‘file’ (displays file contents in console)<br>
+`file |more` : display the contents one line at a time<br>
 <br>

 # Advanced Command Prompt Commands
 `ipconfig [/all]` : display network adapter information (advanced)<br>
 `netstat –n` : display local address and addresses you are connected to (advanced)<br>
-`netstat –nb` : above with name of foreign addresses (advanced)<br> (this shows your private IP, if you are behind a router or proxy, then your public IP address will be different)<br>
+`netstat –nb` : above with name of foreign addresses (advanced)<br> This shows your private IP, if you are behind a router or proxy, then your public IP address will be different<br>
 `ping google.com` : how long it takes for your computer to talk to google.com<br>
 <br>